HL7/davinci-dtr/input/pagecontent/specification.md

 The DTR process will then allow the user to restore a session.
 The possible sessions to restore **SHALL** be based on the user's identity and patient that has been established.
 Further information on establishing user identity and sessions is available in [Persisting Application State](specification.html#persisting-application-state).

 When DTR processes are launched in this manner, in [Step 3 of the launch sequence](http://hl7.org/fhir/smart-app-launch/#step-3-app-exchanges-authorization-code-for-access-token), in the case where the EHR system is returning a response with an access token, the system will not provide a `template` property, which would point to a Questionnaire resource.
-This is an indication to the DTR process that it has been launched outside of the Coverage Requirements Discovery workflow.
+This is an indication to the DTR process that it has been launched outside of the Coverage Requirements Discovery (CRD) workflow.

 #### Requesting User Identity
 To persist application state, the DTR process will need to know who is currently using the application.
 SMART on FHIR provides methods for the application to obtain this information.